prin-r/bridge-spec/README.md

 ## Introduction

-At Band Protocol, we provide a way for dApps to access off-chain information through our decentralized oracle.
-As part of that offering, we also provide a lite client for anyone who requested data from our oracle to verify the validity of the result they received.
-An instance of this client exists on each of the blockchains to which Band has integrated with.
+At Band Protocol, we provide a way for other blockchains to access off-chain information through our decentralized oracle.
+As part of that offering, we also provide a specification of lite client verification for anyone who requested data from our oracle to verify the validity of the result they received.
+We call the instance of lite client that is existed on other blockchains `Bridge`.
-In this article, we examine the verification process performed by our lite client on EVM-compatible blockchains with Solidity.
-When someone submits a verification request to our lite client, they must also send in the encoded result they got from our oracle.
-That result is not just the data they requested, but also contains information on the request itself as well as the associated response.
-The lite client’s purpose is then to use that information to show that the data the user requested exists on BandChain, thus verifying the oracle result’s validity.
-Before looking more into how the client does that, let’s take a step back and examine the oracle data request flow that precedes it.